isabella232/primetime.en/help/release-notes/tvsdk-1-4-android.md

     This is happening because objects were not cleaned correctly, and events were called after the objects were destroyed.
 The issue was resolved by adding checks to prevent null exceptions.

 * Zendesk #25352 - Set custom HTTP header
-    This issue was resolved by adding a new custom header to the whitelist on TVSDK.
+    This issue was resolved by adding a new custom header to the allow list on TVSDK.

 * Zendesk #25617 - Live stream PTS rollover causing player discontinuity and memory crash This issue was resolved by adding a PTS rollover handling in FragmentedHTTPStreamer when a rollover occurs in the middle of a segment.